{Shikoku Hachijūhachikasho Meguri}

 • Once in Tokushima Harbor, take a local bus to Tokushima City.

 Note: For those henro wanting to go from Tokushima to Mt.
-Kōya at the end of their pilgrimage, Mak Harada (a Known Henro) shares this advice:
+Kōya at the end of their pilgrimage, Mak Harada (a Known Henro) shares this advice about connections from the ferry port in Wakayama:

 "As for the trip from Nankai ferry port to Kōyasan, I would say it's a toss up between Nankai Express via Nanba and JR via Wakayama.
 The latter is a few hundred yen cheaper.
 It's an incredibly bad connection between the ferry port and JR Wakayama Station, which tries your patience.
 It seems everyone (that is henro) finds out the best way is to take the bus to Nanba and then Nankai Railway to Kōyasan only after he tries the seemingly logical way by using the ferry."

-There you go.
-To get back to Mt.
-Kōya, take the bus to Ōsaka and then the train from there.
+There you go — to get to Kōyasan from Tokushima, take the bus to Ōsaka and then the train to Kōyasan from there.

 Once you get to Tokushima City